-Whilst packing for your cruise shouldn’t be complicated, there many great tips we can share to make life easier on board and for those all-important excursions on shore that you will want to do.
+While packing for your cruise shouldn’t be complicated, there many great tips we can share to make life easier on board and for those all-important excursions on shore that you will want to do.
 Here are your cruise packing list essentials.
-And further down on the list we have top tips if you are packing for children too!
+And further down on the list, we have top tips if you are packing for children too!

 1. Climate-friendly clothing in your cruise packing list essentials

-Pack for the climate in your cruise destination.
-Where are you heading to and at what time of year?
-A cruise to Scandinavia may require warmer clothing for those evenings on deck, whilst cruising in peak season in the Caribbean will most likely result in a lighter suitcase.
+Pack for the climate of your cruise destination.
+Where are you heading to, and at what time of year?
+A cruise to Scandinavia may require warmer clothing for those evenings on the deck while cruising in peak season in the Caribbean will most likely result in a lighter suitcase.

 You may find a combination of light and warmer clothing is needed.
-A good example is if you choose a Canada and New England cruise out of New York in the middle of a hot summer and visited Novia Scotia 5 days later to be met by considerably cooler and windy weather.
+A good example is if you choose a Canada and New England cruise out of New York in the middle of a hot summer and visit Novia Scotia five days later to be met by considerably cooler and windy weather.

-Remember life on board the cruise ship is only half your vacation, and that means you need to pack comfortable walking shoes and clothing for any on-shore excursions.
+Remember that life on board the cruise ship is only half your vacation.
+You must pack comfortable walking shoes and clothing for on-shore excursions.

-For clothing think layers and pack a backpack down in your suitcase so that you can carry an extra sweater or rain jacket on your outing.
+For clothing, think of layers and pack a backpack in your suitcase to carry an extra sweater or rain jacket on your outing.

 3. Theme-night clothing

-Many cruise lines have theme-nights on board.
-Most popular are “White Nights” where everyone wears all white, or for example “Hawaian Night” where you can color it up.
+Many cruise lines have theme nights on board.
+Most popular are “White Nights,” where everyone wears all white, or “Hawaiian Night,” where you can color it up.

-Check with your cruise line what your particular cruise offers so you don’t miss out on joining in the fun.
-It’s a shame to miss out on this theme nights which are great fun, so include the right clothing in your cruise packing list essentials.
+Check with your cruise line about what your particular cruise offers so you don’t miss out on joining in the fun.
+Theme nights are great fun, so include the proper clothing in your cruise packing list essentials.

 4. Luggage tags protectors

-The cruise line will send you a luggage tag by epost to print out before your leave home.
+The cruise line will send you a luggage tag by email to print out before your leave home.
 Alternatively, you download them from its website when you log in.

-Your cabin number is clearly printed on this tag.
-It ensures that cruise personnel get your suitcase to the correct cabin.
+Your cabin number is printed on this tag.
+It ensures that cruise personnel gets your suitcase to the correct cabin.

-Place the luggage tag in a plastic luggage tag holder before you attach it to your suitcase.
-They are the ideal size and protect the tag from getting torn or wet and ensures your luggage gets safely delivered to the correct cabin.
+Place the luggage tag in a plastic holder before attaching it to your suitcase.
+They are the ideal size, protect the label from getting torn or wet, and ensure your luggage is safely delivered to the correct cabin.

-Pack a lightweight cloth beach bag in your suitcase to use poolside or for those beach excursions where you want to carry sunscreen, camera and swimwear with you.
-You do not need to bring linens or towels from home, everything is available on board for the pool areas and even for beach days on shore.
+Pack a lightweight cloth beach bag in your suitcase to use poolside or for beach excursions where you want to carry sunscreen, a camera, and swimwear.
+You do not need to bring linens or towels from home; everything is available on board.
+You can take towels from the pool area for beach days on shore.

-If you are planning on adventure excursions or full day excursions then packing a back pack is a smart idea.
-For your day in port you can carry all your essentials – a spare sweater, sunscreen, a water bottle etc. We also recommend packing a small squeezy bottle of liquid soap from home.
-For all those essential bathrooms stops on shore where you find suddenly there is no soap in a dispenser when you need it…
+If you plan an adventure or full-day excursion, packing a backpack is a brilliant idea.
+For your day in port, you can carry all your essentials – a light sweater, sunscreen, a water bottle, etc. We also recommend packing a small squeezy bottle of liquid soap from home for those essential bathroom breaks on land where you find no soap in a dispenser when you need it!

 6. Wrinkle release spray

-Worried about those wrinkles in your clothes?
-No irons are allowed in your cabin but a wrinkle release spray on your clothes before you hang them will help.
-Or you can make you own to take – 1 cup of water to 1 teaspoon of fabric softener plus 1 teaspoon rubbing alcohol (astringent) mixed together in a small spray bottle.
-Used best if you spray on then hang your clothes in the bathroom while showering so the warm steam helps release the wrinkles in the clothes too.
-(And if you are really desperate there is a laundry service on board that can help you out, for a fee).
+Are you worried about those wrinkles in your clothes?
+No irons are allowed in your cabin, but a wrinkle-release spray on your clothes before you hang them will help.
+Or you can make your own by mixing one cup of water with one teaspoon of fabric softener plus one teaspoon of rubbing alcohol (astringent) mixed in a small spray bottle.
+Used best if you spray on and hang your clothes in the bathroom while showering; the warm steam helps release the clothes’ wrinkles.
+(And if you are desperate, there is a laundry service on board that can help you out for a fee).

-Pack a water bottle – empty of course – in your suitcase.
+Pack a water bottle – empty, of course – in your suitcase.
 You can always fill up from drinking water stations around the ship to take with you on your shore excursion.
-Some guests bring their own coffee mug so they are able to fill up a cup of coffee at the start of their day.
+Some guests bring their coffee mugs to fill up with a cup at the start of their day.

-Your key card is issued to you when you check in at port for your cruise.
+Your key card is issued to you when you check in at the port for your cruise.
 This is your room key and ID for purchases made on board or when ordering drinks on board that are included in your beverage package.
 It is also your exit and re-entry ticket when you arrive in port.
-You will need your key card with you at all times and therefore a key card holder or lanyard is a great idea to keep it safe and dry and has fast become one of those cruise packing list essentials that many guests swear by!
+You will need your key card with you at all times.

 9. Beach towel clips

-A few of these are useful for those windy days on deck to stop your towel flying off your sun-lounger when you are swimming!
+A few of these are helpful for those windy days on deck to stop your towel from flying off your sun-lounger when you are swimming!

 10. Hat Clip

-Protecting yourselves from the summer sun both on board and on land means you can enjoy your vacation without sunburn.
-If you want to take you favorite sun hats but don’t want to ruin them by squashing them into a suitcase, then purchase a hat clip.
+Protecting yourselves from the summer sun on board and land means you can enjoy your vacation without sunburn.
+Purchase a hat clip if you want to take your favorite sun hats but don’t want to ruin them by squashing them into a suitcase.

-This allows you to clip your hat to the outside of your suitcase or backpack securely.
+This allows you to securely clip your hat to the outside of your hand baggage or backpack.

 11. Self-adhesive or magnetic hooks

-These are great to put on the walls of your cabin or in your bathroom for extra hanging space, especially for those wet swimsuits!
+These are great to put on your cabin or bathroom walls for extra hanging space, especially for those wet swimsuits!

 12. Hanging closet organizer

 Pack a nylon hanging closet organizer to hang on the inside of your bathroom door.
-It’s very handy for all types of small items that you can just grab easily before leaving your cabin without having to turn your cabin upside down looking for them!
+It’s convenient for all small items you can grab quickly before leaving without turning your cabin upside down looking for them!

-Think, earplugs, chargers, keys cards, medicine, hand sanitizer.
-Prepack the compartments at home before your travel, so when you unpack on board you just hand it onto the bathroom door and you’re done.
+Think earplugs, chargers, key cards, medicine, and hand sanitizer.
+Prepack the compartments at home before your travel so you hang them directly on the bathroom door when you unpack.

 13. Hand baggage essentials

-Most important of all carry your passports and travel documents with you in your hand baggage.
+Most importantly, carry your passports and travel documents in your hand baggage.
 Do not pack them into your suitcase.

-Do take important toiletries or medicines, hand sanitizers, disinfectant wet wipes, several face masks and a change of clothes in your hand baggage.
+Take essential toiletries or medicines, hand sanitizers, wet disinfectant wipes, several face masks, and a change of clothes in your hand baggage.

 You will also want to pack swimwear too.
-Whilst you would have to be really unlucky for your luggage to go missing, it is not unheard of.
-And if you need to wait a while for your luggage to reach your cabin then a change of clothes is good to have.
+While you would have to be unlucky for your luggage to go missing, it is not unheard of.
+And if you must wait a while for your luggage to reach your cabin, changing clothes is good.
 And packing some swimwear in your hand baggage means you can at least enjoy the pool.

-Think of all the gadgets you want to take with you – cell phone, Ipad etc. If you are travelling with family you may all want to recharge at the same time.
+Think of all the gadgets you want to take with you – cell phones, Ipad, etc. If you are traveling with family, you may all wish to recharge simultaneously.
 So pack a power strip with multiple outlets approved for use on board a cruise ship.
 Choose one that has no surge protector and is without an extension cord.
-They are lightweight, inexpensive and take up little room in your hand luggage.
+They are lightweight, inexpensive, and take up little room in your hand luggage.
 Look for one with both USB and USB-C outlets.
-And, of course, don’t forget those chargers.
+And, of course, don’t forget your chargers.

-If you are a sufferer then seabands or similar should be part of your cruise packing list essentials.
-Most of the time, you will probably not even feel you are at sea on the big cruise ships.
-Especially if you have a cabin located in mid-ship.
-But for those occasions where it does get a little choppy you don’t want to miss out on fun just because you feel quesy.
+Sea bands or similar should be part of your cruise packing list essentials if you are a sufferer.
+Most of the time, you will probably not even feel you are at sea on the big cruise ships, especially if you have a cabin located in mid-ship.
+But for those occasions where it does get a little choppy, you don’t want to miss out on the fun just because you feel queasy.

 Are you a light sleeper?
-You may need the help of some ear plugs to dull the sound of other passengers going past your cabin door late at night.
-If you have a cabin under the theatre or pool area it can also get noisy late in the evenings.
-Ear plugs work great if you also want a lazy morning!
+You may need the help of some earplugs to dull the sound of other passengers going past your cabin door late at night.
+A cabin under the theatre or pool area can also get noisy late evenings.
+Ear plugs also work great if you want a lazy morning!

 17. A basic first aid kit in your cruise packing list essentials

-Always a good idea to have on your cruise packing list when going anywhere away from home.
-Pack the basics – seasick tables, band-aids, antiseptic lotion, sun screen, diarrhoea tablets, painkillers/fever medicine and tummy settlers.
+Always a good idea to have on your cruise packing list when going away from home.
+Pack the basics – seasick tables, band-aids, antiseptic lotion, sunscreen, diarrhea tablets, painkillers/fever medicine, and tummy settlers.

-You will find most things available on board to buy, but at a considerably higher price.
-For anything more serious there is of course a doctor’s station on board.
+You will find most things available on board but at a considerably higher price.
+There is a doctor’s station on board for anything more serious.
 Be sure your travel insurance covers you for medical treatment away from home.

-Seems obvious? not always!
-Check, check and double check before you leave home that you have these items.
-And even at the time of booking your vacation, you must check the validity date of your passport.
+Seems obvious?
+Not always!
+Check before you leave home that you have these items.
+And even when booking your vacation, you must check the validity date of your passport.

-If your passport expires before or during your vacation date, you will need to renew it before you travel.
-Many countries require a passport validity of minimum 6 months after the date of your home journey.
+If your passport expires before or during your vacation, you must renew it before you travel.
+Many countries require passport validity of a minimum of 6 months after the date of your home journey.

-Check the rules of the cruise line and the countries you are visiting regarding proof of vaccaination – do you need it?
+Check the rules of the cruise line and the countries you are visiting regarding proof of vaccination – do you need it?
 The cruise line can also help with this information.